 Expectations and Guidelines

-During the period where Princes Hill Secondary College is delivering remote and flexible learning for students, the following expectations and guidelines should be considered by parents/carers:
+During the period where Princes Hill Secondary College is again delivering remote and flexible learning for students in Years 7-10, the following expectations and guidelines should be considered by parents/carers:

-That all students who can learn at home must learn from home from Wednesday April 15th until further notice.
+That all students who can learn at home must learn from home from Monday July 20 until at least Wednesday August 19.
 This is a very clear directive by the Victorian Government based on the advice of the Chief Health Officer.

 Be familiar with the expectations provided by the Department here and also detailed below.

-Carefully read and follow up as appropriate with communications from the school (e.g. News Feeds).
+Carefully read and follow up as appropriate with communications from the school (e.g. News Feed messages).

-Contact the school where you have a concern about your child's progress, wellbeing or engagement with the remote and flexible learning environment and experience
+Contact the school if you have a concern about your child's progress, wellbeing or engagement with the remote and flexible learning environment and experience

 Contact the school if your child needs extra support to access digital technologies or the internet (refer to the News Feed - April 12th for details).

-Contact the school if you need to access the Limited Onsite Learning Program for students on days when they are not able to be supervised at home and no other arrangements can be made (refer to the News Feed - April 12th for details).
+Complete the Student Onsite Attendance Form and email to Anthony Avotins at firstname.lastname@example.org 9389060 if you need to access the Year 7-10 Limited Onsite Learning Program for students on days when they are not able to be supervised at home and no other arrangements can be made the for details).

 About Learning From Home